vijay03/cs360v-f21/Lab1.md

 ## Submission Details

-Submissions will be handled through gitolite.
-Commits made until midnight on the day of the submission deadline will be used for grading.
+Submit a zip of your files via Canvas.
+If you have changed the directory structure, add a README explaining where we can find your code.
+Add a text file or a PDF file explaining your answers to the pre-lab questions.
+Optionally, you can add a text file explaining how you modified the code.

+## Grading Rubric

+Total: 20 points

+Pre-lab questions: 1 point each (total 7 points)

+Checking support for vmx and extended paging: 7 points

+Calling VMXON: 6 points

 ## Contact Details

-Reach out to the TAs in case of any difficulties.
+Reach out to the TA in case of any difficulties.
+You can post a public question on pizza: chances are, your fellow students have already seen it and can help you.
+If you want to share code with the TAs, use a private Piazza question.